-For example, satin is a type of weave, and does not denote fabric content.
+For example, satin is a type of weave that does not denote fabric content.

 Satin is woven from silk, polyester, acetate, or even blends of fibers.

-Each different fiber content contributes to the hand and drape of the satin fabric also a weave that is seen in brocade, damask, and tapestry.
-I once called a fabric store to find jacquard woven fabric only to be told that they didn´t carry natural fabrics.
+Each different fiber content contributes to the hand and drape of the satin fabric.
+Satin is a weave that is seen in brocade, damask, and tapestry.

 Other commonly asked questions about Fabrics and their Features

 - What is two-fold or two-ply cloth?